Project Monetary and Financial Stability

 - Interaction between the Euro Area and international financial structure

-The research areas of the three endowed chairs are closely connected and aimed at interdisciplinary work.
+The research areas of the three chairs are closely connected and aimed at interdisciplinary work.
 The support by the foundation Stiftung Geld und Währung makes long-term interdisciplinary basic research in the area of money and currency possible.

 Public and target group-oriented activities